 Rural Agricultural Development Facilitator

-• Experience in home health in rural communities.
+• Experience with agriculture extension and/or home health in rural communities.

-• Business or organizational management or development experience.
+• Experience in business or organizational management or development.

 Required Language Skills